Discover all the tax services we offer

 A Category 3 filer of Form 8865 generally is a US person who contributed property during such person’s tax year to a foreign partnership in exchange for an interest in such partnership if such person either owned at least a 10% interest in the partnership immediately after the contribution, or the value of the property contributed (when added to the value of any other property contributed to the partnership by such person during the 12-month period ending on the date of transfer) exceeds $100,000.

-A Category 4 filer of Form 8865 generally is a US person that had a reportable event under Internal Revenue Code Section 6046A (generally certain acquisitions, dispositions, and changes in proportional interests with respect to a foreign partnership) during such person’s tax year.
+A Category 4 filer of Form 8865 generally is a US person who had a reportable event under Internal Revenue Code Section 6046A (generally certain acquisitions, dispositions, and changes in proportional interests with respect to a foreign partnership) during such person’s tax year.

 Foreign partnerships raise complex US tax issues.
 At Greenback Expat Tax Services, we specialize in helping expats manage their US tax obligations.
 As part of our services, we have years of experience in assisting expats with foreign partnership issues, and we can help you, too, with your foreign partnership situation.